lukefi/metsi/README.md

 # Application control

-A run is declared in the YAML file `control.py`.
+A run is declared in the control file `control.py`.

 1. Application configuration in `app_configuration` dictionary.
     1. `state_format` specifies the data format of the input computational units